floating-floaties/resolver/README.md

 License
 -------

-eval is primarily distributed under the terms of the MIT license.
+resolver is under the terms of the [GPL-3.0-only](LICENSE) license.

 See [LICENSE](LICENSE) for details.